Crypto Island

 How is it possible for ElectionGuard to add up votes, and guarantee the final tally is accurate, without being able to read any of the individual ballots?

-Ignore the asymmetric encryption for now
+Ignore the asymmetric encryption

 This is also really cool, but I’ll gloss over it for today because it’s ubiquitous on the internet and there are lots of explanations available.
 You can think of it as standard public key encryption: the voting machine encrypts each ballot to the public key generated by the guardians during the key ceremony.
 Then they decrypt the final tally with with their (shared) private key.